-CampoLimpio in Latin America has more than 400 collection points.
-Most of them are equipped with special machinery for conditioning the collected containers such as compacters an shredders, and more than 2.000 mini-collection points that facilitate the collecting process.
+CampoLimpio in Latin America has more than 423 temporary collection centers, most of them equipped with special machinery to condition the collected containers, either compactors or crushers, and more than 6,359 primary collection centers that facilitate the collection process.

 CampoLimpio initiated with pilot programs in Brazil and Guatemala at the beginning of the 1990.
 It was a difficult task that little by little consolidated in 18 Latin American countries.